sebastian-nehrdich/gretil-quotations/README.md

 ![Gretil graph](img/gretil-small.png)
 # gretil-quotations
-This repository contains the code and input data for the calculation of possible quotations and similar passages within the gretil corpus based on weighted averages of sum vectors as described in [this paper](https://openreview.net/forum?id=SyK00v5xx).
+This repository contains the code and input data for the calculation of possible quotations and similar passages within the gretil corpus based on SIF-weighted averages of word vectors as described in [this paper](https://openreview.net/forum?id=SyK00v5xx).
 The Sandhi-seperated input data was created with [this code](https://github.com/OliverHellwig/sanskrit/tree/master/papers/2018emnlp).
 The code is licensed under the GNU AGPLv3 license.

 The etext data has been taken entirely from the [GRETIL](http://gretil.sub.uni-goettingen.de/) collection.